 After Lake Tekapo, it was my final stop.
 Christchurch.
 It was a lot better this time round because I actually knew people so I wasn’t wandering around myself as much.
 Luckily there was a Super Rugby semi final between The Crusaders (Christchurch) and The Hurricanes (Wellington).
 A group of us managed to pick up tickets for just $32.
 As much as I did love Wellington, I backed the Crusaders – And they won!
 The final is due to be played at the start of August against The Lions from South Africa.
 Of course after the game, we went out for a little drink to celebrate and as a sort of leaving night.

 Overall my time in New Zealand has been absolutely amazing.
+What a way to spend my last few days!
 It has honestly been far better than I could ever have hoped for.
 I’ve met so many amazing people from all over and seen and done things I used to dream about.
 One day I will find my way back here though, there is still so much I want to see.
 Its time to move on to Sydney and see what Australia has in store for me.